honojs/website/api/hono.md

 ## strict mode

-Strict mode defauls to `true` and distinguishes the following routes.
+Strict mode defaults to `true` and distinguishes the following routes.

 - `/hello`
 - `/hello/`